coolcrossbill/asset-compass/promo/README.md

 - **Fully responsive** - works on desktop, tablet, and mobile
 - **Smooth animations** and transitions
 - **Accessible** with keyboard navigation support
+- **Multi-language support** - English and Russian versions with language switcher

 ### Sections
 1. **Navigation Bar** - Fixed header with mobile menu